RECOVER: Toward Requirements Generation from Stakeholders' Conversations

 \textbf{Questionnaire Design.} The questionnaire was structured as follows.
 First, participants were provided with an informed consent form that detailed the purpose of the study, the voluntary nature of their participation, and the confidentiality of their responses.
 They were informed that their expertise would be used to evaluate the performance of \textsc{RECOVER}, and that their input would be anonymized and used solely for research purposes.
 Participants were also made aware that they could withdraw from the study at any time without any repercussions.
 By proceeding, participants acknowledged their understanding of these conditions and consented to contribute their expertise to our research.

 Next, the survey presented a series of conversation turns and asked participants to elicit system requirements from them in an open-ended format.
-After completing this task, the survey displayed potential requirements that could be extracted from the same conversation turns---these were generated by \textsc{RECOVER}, although this was not disclosed to the participants.
-Participants were then asked to evaluate the quality of these requirements using a Likert scale ranging from 1 (poor quality) to 5 (excellent quality), specifically assessing three quality attributes such as:
+After completing this task, the survey displayed \revised{for each conversation turn a set of system requirements that could be elicited from them}---these were generated by \textsc{RECOVER}, although this was not disclosed to the participants.
+Participants were then asked to evaluate the quality \revised{each individual set of requirements extracted by RECOVER for the corresponding conversation turns} using a Likert scale ranging from 1 (poor quality) to 5 (excellent quality), specifically assessing three quality attributes such as: